 What’s the Difference Between an HDMI Splitter and an HDMI Audio Extractor?

-An HDMI splitter splits audio and video signals into multiple copies, sending both audio and video to each output device.
-An HDMI audio extractor will extract audio from the HDMI signal.
-Suppose you’re interested in sending a video signal to one place (such as a television) and sending an audio signal to another (such as a speaker system).
-In that case, an HDMI audio extractor will be better suited to the task.
+An HDMI splitter splits video signals into multiple copies, sending audio and video to each output device.
+An HDMI audio extractor will extract audio from the HDMI signal and allow you to just connect the audio to a separate device.
+So, if you want to send video to one device – like a TV – and audio to another – like a speaker system – then an HDMI audio extractor will be well-suited to the task.

 About Home Cinema Guide

 Paul started the Home Cinema Guide to help less-experienced users get the most out of today's audio-visual technology.
 He has worked as a sound, lighting and audio-visual engineer for around 20 years.
 At home, he has spent more time than is probably healthy installing, configuring, testing, de-rigging, fixing, tweaking, re-installing again (and sometimes using) various pieces of hi-fi and home cinema equipment.
 You can find out more here.